IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_role_actions.html.markdown

 - `reader`- (List of strings) A list of supported actions that require the **Reader** service access role.
 - `reader_plus`- (List of strings) A list of supported actions that require the **Reader plus** service access role.
 - `writer`- (List of strings) A list of supported actions that require the **Writer** service access role.
+- `actions`- (Map of (string, string)) A map containing all roles and actions in key value format.
+The key contains a string equal to the role name and value contains a string of all the actions separated by a comma (",")